vancourtj/telematics_parse/README.md

 ## ```Main```

 I wanted the main file to be responsible for as little as possible.
 In this case, file input and calling the main method.
-This allowed me to split out the functions into ```methods.rb``` and the classes into ```models.rb``` and split their respective spec files as well.
+This allowed me to split out the functions into ```methods.rb``` and the classes into ```driver_model.rb``` and ```trip_model.rb``` and split their respective spec files as well.
 This segmentation of the code felt the most natural.

 ## ```Models```